Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

    - Now open file for seconds kernel **krnl_idct_slow.cpp**:
         ```bash
         vim $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct/src/krnl_idct_slow.cpp
-s go to label "PIPELINE_PRAGMA" near line no.297 you will notice here the II constrains is 8, which mean back to back loop iterations within the body of which this constraint is placed, should start after 8 cycles.
+go to label "PIPELINE_PRAGMA" near line no.297 you will notice here the II constrains is 8, which mean back to back loop iterations within the body of which this constraint is placed, should start after 8 cycles.
 This room of 8 cycles allows Vitis HLS tool to share resources if possible and hence better resource utilization.
-Similarly you can have a look at third kernel namely **krnl_idct_med** which has II=4 constraint and compare resources.
-Generally increasing II can reduce resources but it may not be a linear relation depending on the availability of resources in design itself which can be shared.
+Similarly you can have a look at third kernel namely **krnl_idct_med** which has II=4 constraint and compare resources. _Generally increasing II can reduce resources but it may not be a linear relation depending on the availability of resources in design itself which can be shared._

 #### Application Timeline report

 In addition to the profile summary file, the emulation run also generates an timeline trace file as part of run summary.
-This gives more details about full application behavior including the interactions with FPGA and execution times on hardware side (FPGA Card).
-We can analyze this report for host side application issues and other things like looking at specific data transfer rates, kernel execution times for different enqueues.
-Essentially a timeline describing application lifetime with annotations for data transfer sizes, transfer times and bandwidth utilization.
+This gives more details:
+- about full application behavior
+- the interactions with FPGA and
+- execution times on hardware side (FPGA Card).

+We can analyze this report for host side application issues and other things like:
+ - looking at specific data transfer rates
+ - kernel execution times for different enqueued operations.

+ Essentially a timeline describes application lifetime with annotations for data transfer sizes, transfer times and bandwidth utilization.
 The timeline also gives event dependencies between different enqueued tasks such as memory transfers and kernel execution.
 These dependencies can be seen by simple mouse click on any task on timeline trace.

 Open the generated run summary report: